donstefani/product-image-updater-client/README.md

 - View products with image thumbnails
 - Select products (all or individual)
 - Download CSV templates with current image information
-- Upload updated CSV files with new image URLs
+- Upload updated CSV files with new product image URLs
 - Process image updates with rollback capability

 ## Features